-Subsequently, we compared the soil EC_a near the drainage channels and far from them to conduct a detailed examination of the field salinity changes.
-The field was divided into five areas (Fig. 7) based on the distance from the drainage channels, i.e., the area 0-10 m from the main drainage channel in the west part of the field (area A), the area 0-10 m from the side ditch in the west part of the field (area B), the middle area of the west part of the field (area C), the area 0-10 m from the main drainage channel in the east part of the filed (area D), and the area 10-25 m from the main drainage channel in the east part of the field (area E).
-We compared the values of the soil EC_a in the five areas at three depths during the rainy season under a similar groundwater level condition.
-Fig. 8 shows the average soil EC_a in each of the five areas at depths of 0.375 m and 1.5 m as an example.
-The soil EC_a generally decreased in all the areas and at all the depths from August 2018 to June 2019.
-However, in September 2019, after the flood, the soil EC_a suddenly increased in areas A and B at a depth of 0.375 m, while it slightly decreased in area C, which was surrounded by A and B,.
+Subsequently, we compared the soil $EC_a$ near the drainage channels and far from them to conduct a detailed examination of the field salinity changes.
+The field was divided into five areas (Fig. 7) based on the distance from the drainage channels, i.e., the area 0-10 m from the main drainage channel in the west part of the field (area A), the area 0-10 m from the side ditch in the west part of the field (area B), the middle area of the west part of the field (area C), the area 0-10 m from the main drainage channel in the east part of the field (area D), and the area 10-25 m from the main drainage channel in the east part of the field (area E).
+We compared the values of the soil $EC_a$ in the five areas at three depths during the rainy season under a similar groundwater level condition.
+Fig. 8 shows the average soil $EC_a$ in each of the five areas at depths of 0.375 m and 1.5 m as an example.
+The soil $EC_a$ in September 2019, after the flood, the soil $EC_a$ suddenly increased in areas A and B at a depth of 0.375 m, while it slightly decreased in area C, which was surrounded by A and B,.
 This result indicates that salt was supplied from the soil surface layer in C to the A and B areas.
 Alternatively, this may suggest that salt reaccumulated from the drainage water after the flood.
-Conversely, at a depth of 1.5 m, the soil EC_a in areas A, B, and D near the drainage channel, considerably decreased in September 2019 in contrast with small changes before that.
+Conversely, at a depth of 1.5 m, the soil ECa in areas A, B, and D near the drainage channel, considerably decreased in September 2019 in contrast with small changes before that.
 The drainage and leaching effect was considered to be less at a depth of 1.5 m because the groundwater level was over 1.5 m in the ordinarily rainy season, but the depth of the excavated drainage channels was 1.0 m.
 However, the groundwater level in the field was low in July and August 2019 because low rainfall was experience during this period.
 Therefore, a large amount of rainfall caused by the flood infiltrated deep underground in an instant and this made the salt leach away, especially from near the drainage channel and deep underground.
 These results indicate that drainage channels contribute to salt leaching during rainfall and drainage systems operating in a satisfactory manner are important for desalinization.